igolovic/cmpbin/README.md

 HOW IT WORKS

 User selects directories "directory 1" and "directory 2".
 After comparison is started program will:
+- enumerate files in both directories and collect file sizes
+- compare which files are unique in directories by their file size and which have matching files sizes
+- for files that have same file size in bytes in both folder, hashes will be generated to determine difference of equality
 - create hashes of files in "directory 1" and put them in dictionary of file hashes from "directory 1"
 - create hashes of files in "directory 2" and put them in dictionary of file hashes from "directory 2"
 - loop through hashes of files from "directory 1" and detect matches with file hashes from "directory 2", detect file hashes that exist only in "directory 1" but not in "directory 2"